Skip to main content

 Become a Mentor

-Kids and communities are transformed by personal relationships.
-When Christian adults commit to mentoring our students, we see students, and their families, thrive.
+Youth and communities are transformed by personal relationships.
+When caring adults commit to mentoring a student, the student has more opportunities to grow and thrive.

-Students at Little Lights live in either Potomac Gardens, or Hopkins, or Benning Terrace public housing complexes, under-resourced neighborhoods where 90% of youth live in single-parent, female-headed households that exist on less than $14,000 a year.
+Students at Little Lights live in either Potomac Gardens, Hopkins, or Benning Terrace public housing complexes, under-resourced neighborhoods where 90% of youth live in single-parent, female-headed households that live on an average of $17,000 a year.
 Without intervention, an estimated 2% of these kids will go on to attend college.
 These kids want – and need – mentors, and yet are unlikely to have one.

 Volunteer TodayDonate Today